Friday 1st July 2005

 "What?"
 Ron replied with his mouth full.

 "Malfoy," He smirked.
-"He is going tomorrow also, I assume as a plus one for Blaise, I couldn't imagine Hannah or Neville inviting him."
+"He is going tomorrow also, I assume as a plus one for Blaise, I couldn't imagine Hannah or Neville would invite him."

 "No, he was invited, he helped Neville get rid of a few dangerous artefacts last year, and they actually kept in contact."